 I don’t think I could identify a single person throughout my career, but there have been many people I looked up to at varying stages of MOZ.
 When I first started, I looked heavily to Danny Sullivan, founder of SearchEngineWatch and later the creator of Third Door Media.

 In my recent past, I’ve been helped considerably by entrepreneurs like Dharmesh Shah, founder of Hubspot & editor at OnStartups.
 I think I’m someone who idolizes many people and still to this day, I think there’s something to be learned from everyone, no matter their level “success” by some external validation metric (like companies sold or millions made).

 8. How many hours do you work daily?
-What are daily tasks for your business?
+What are the daily tasks for your business?